sysbio-curie/Neko/README.rst

 Current contributors: Marco Ruscone, Eirini Tsirvouli, Andrea Checcoli, Dénes Turei, Aasmund Flobak, Emmanuel Barillot, Loredana Martignetti, Julio Saez-Rodriguez and Laurence Calzone.

-version 0.9.20
+version 1.1.0
 --------------

 - Network creation and manipulation: The package allows for the creation of a network of nodes and edges, with various methods for enrichment analysis.
 This includes adding and removing nodes and edges, loading a network from a SIF (Simple Interaction Format) file, and adding paths to the edge list of the network.
 - Database integration: The package provides methods to integrate interactions from databases such as Omnipath, Signor, HURI and others.
 The user can also integrate personal resource to mine for interactions.
 - Database translation: The package provides methods to convert the identifiers of a database storing edges list, into Uniprot.
 - Connection of nodes: The package provides several methods to connect nodes in the network.
 This includes connecting all nodes, connecting a subgroup of nodes, connecting all nodes of a network object, and connecting subcomponents of a network object.
 - Connection of genes to phenotype: The package provides a method to connect genes to a phenotype based on provided parameters.
 This includes retrieving phenotype markers, identifying unique Uniprot genes, and connecting them to the network.
-There is also an option to compress the network by substituting specified genes with the phenotype name.
+- Branching network history: automatic state capture for every enrichment step, undo/redo, HTML/SVG graph visualisation, and configurable pruning via `set_max_history`.